Art Education Undergraduate Overview

 Admissions Requirements and Curriculum

-• You must meet the following criteria to gain admission to the School of the Art Institute of Chicago’s (SAIC) Bachelor of Fine Arts (BFA) with an Emphasis in Art Education program:
+• You must meet the following criteria to gain admission to the School of the Art Institute of Chicago’s (SAIC) Bachelor of Fine Arts (BFA) in Art Education program:

 1. Admission to SAIC's undergraduate division.